jmagman/flutter-wiki/Recipe-Branching-for-Releases.md

 ./recipes.py test train
 ```
 12. Commit the two new recipes and all updated test expectations to git.
 Create a new CL with `git cl upload` and get a reviewer from `build/scripts/slave/recipes/flutter/OWNERS`.
 Upon approval, merge the CL.
-13. In flutter/infra, update BRANCHES dictionary in [main.star](https://github.com/flutter/infra/blob/master/config/main.star#L29):
+13. In flutter/infra, update BRANCHES dictionary in [main.star](https://github.com/flutter/infra/blob/master/config/main.star#L31):
-   - `BRANCHES['stable']['ref']`, a regex to the branch name of the current stable
+   - `BRANCHES['stable']['testing-ref']`, a regex to the branch name of the current stable
    - `BRANCHES['stable']['version']`, the version element of the recipe filename, e.g. `v1_17_0`
-   - `BRANCHES['beta']['ref']`, a regex to the branch name of the current beta candidate
+   - `BRANCHES['beta']['testing-ref']`, a regex to the branch name of the current beta candidate
    - `BRANCHES['beta']'version']`
-   - `BRANCHES['dev']['ref']`, a regex to the branch names of dev releases after incrementing y
+   - `BRANCHES['dev']['testing-ref']`, a regex to the branch names of dev releases after incrementing y
-14. Search the file for any TODOs related to the release you are doing.
-15. Execute the main.star file to generate the rest of the config files (and validate your changes for mistakes): `$ ./main.star`
+14. Execute the main.star file to generate the rest of the config files (and validate your changes for mistakes): `$ ./main.star`
-16. Commit your changes, push to github and get it reviewed.
+15. Commit your changes, push to github and get it reviewed.
 This PR should be landed after any LUCI recipe changes.
-17. After your PR has landed, wait for it to be mirrored to [the chromium tree](https://chromium.googlesource.com/external/github.com/flutter/infra/).
+16. After your PR has landed, wait for it to be mirrored to [the chromium tree](https://chromium.googlesource.com/external/github.com/flutter/infra/).
 LUCI post-submit builds should now work for your candidate branch.

 ## Stable Release Procedure